What is Counselling?

 Do you provide telephone or Online therapy

-Both telephone and onjine are options for those who cannot attend face to face therapy, please get in touch should you wish to avail.
+Both telephone and online are options for those who cannot attend face to face therapy, please get in touch should you wish to avail.

 Is Counselling confidential?

-Counselling is confidential service, unless I have cause to believe that you are at serious risk of physical, mental or emotional harm to yourself or others.
+Counselling is a confidential service, unless I have cause to believe that you are at serious risk of physical, mental or emotional harm to yourself or others, strict confidentially will be adhered to.
 We will discuss and contract confidentially on our first session.

 “When a person realizes he has been deeply heard, his eyes moisten.
 I think in some real sense he is weeping for joy.
 It is as though he were saying, "Thank God, somebody heard me.
 Someone knows what it's like to be me”